 Sleeping Disorders Statistics

-14. Only between 25% and 30% of people get the recommended 8 hours of sleep a night.
+14. Only between 25% and 30% of people get the recommended 8 hours of sleep a night, based on recent lack of sleep statistics.

 16. There are over 70 registered sleep disorders.